ryceg/wedding/details.md

 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
 sitemap: true
 ---
 We are to be wed on the 20th November, 2021.
-If you lost the details card that was in your invitation, please [get in touch](mailto:rhysg3@gmail.com) with me.
+If you lost the details card that was in your invitation, please [get in touch](mailto:rhysg3@gmail.com) with Rhys.

 ### Dress Code
 We would recommend semi-formal dress, but advise for at least somewhat sturdy footware- the ceremony will be taking place in a paddock with uneven terrain.
+The reception will be outside, and may get cold towards the end of the night.

 <!-- ### Schedule
 This is a rough schedule of how the big day will go.